palo-it-hk/palo-next-turbo-demo/README.md

 ### Parallel fetching

 We can save time by initiating fetch requests in parallel, however, the user won't see the rendered result until both promises are resolved.

+### Sequential rendering

+With components as async functions, we can control the sequence of rendering, by having a child components fetch to wait for the parent component's fetch to finish first.

 ## Dynamic routes